FaceBase History

 FaceBase 1 (2009 - 2014)

 FaceBase was initially launched in 2009 with eleven research and technology grants.
 The first phase from 2009 through 2014 focused on the middle region of the human face and the genetics related to developmental disorders such as cleft lip and palate.
-The data from this first band of projects created an huge database for the head and skull and craniofacial development available free to the public.
+The data from this first band of projects created a huge database for the head and skull and craniofacial development available free to the public.

 FB1 Spoke projects: